crownstone/website/_posts/2018-11-28-smart-speakers-are-changing-the-future.md

 ---
 layout      : post
-title       : "Smart Speakers are Changing the Future" description : "History on smart speakers and what is next for smart homes" tags        : [echo, echo 4, amazon echo, subscription, smart speakers, smart home] picture     : attachments/blog/early_echo.jpg excerpt     : "The history from the Echo 4 to the Echo now and what this means for our homes getting smarter right now."
+title       : "Smart Speakers are Changing the Future." description : "History on smart speakers and what is next for smart homes." tags        : [echo, echo 4, amazon echo, subscription, smart speakers, smart home] picture     : attachments/blog/early_echo.jpg excerpt     : "The history from the Echo 4 to the Echo now and what this means for our homes getting smarter right now."